bashirulazam/within-triplet-debias/README.md

 We implemented the publicly available baseline Kang et al. (Unbiased scene graph generation from biased training).
 The github link for baseline training and testing is https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch

-# Generating uncertain evidence from baseline model
+# Uncertain evidence from baseline model

+## You can download our extracted evidence data for VCTree model [here](https://drive.google.com/drive/folders/1-gIr7jz2Jf65mc1gJEcRh3iA0z4xr6TD?usp=share_link).
+You can also use the following steps for extracting evidence data from the baseline data by yourself.

 ## For Visual Genome
 1. Go to "Gen_data_evidence_prior/Gen_data_evidence/VG"
 2. Copy "generate_meas_infer_triplet.py" for VG in the run directory of the baseline (see github directory above).
 It will generate measurement results of testing images with associated measurement probabilities for specified baseline (IMP, MOTIF, VCTree, ...), setting (PredCls, SGCls, SGDet), dataset (vg and gqa) and range.
 The MATLAB data file will have the name "data_rel_meas_infer_*baseline*\_*setting*\_*dataset*\_*range*.mat".
 An example is "data_rel_meas_infer_vctree_sgcls_vg_full.mat"